esteinig/BRIGAD3/README.md

 generator.brigD3()
 ```

-You will find the final visualization (.html) in your working directory and you can open it directly in your browser.
-I am having some trouble integrating the transform and zoom function for Chrome or Internet Explorer, but they work smoothly in Firefox.
+You will find the final visualization (.html) in your working directory and you can open it directly in your browser, for best results try Chrome or Firefox.

 ###Basics
 ---